-^{1,4 (5)} $A \rightarrow B \equiv A \supset B$ 3,4 mutual entailment becomes more clear if we consider which questions are plausibly translatable as assertions about the intentions of the speaker, for instance, the question 'Can you hear me now?' can be translated as 'I would like to know whether you can hear me now', which is an assertion in its own right.
-The same explanation holds for commands, promises, etc. In fact, it would be impossible to explain communication involving these speech acts if they didn't involve an assertion that is communicated by the speaker.
+^{1,4 (5)} $A \rightarrow B \equiv A \supset B$ 3,4 mutual entailment

+However, it is more reasonable to explain all these speech acts as assertions, without qualifications12.
+Of course, this is a controversial topic.
+It seems implausible that a question such as 'Can you hear me now?' can be interpreted as an assertion, but this implausibility tells more about our grammatical habits than the real nature of linguistic act in itself.
+This becomes more clear if we consider which questions are plausibly translatable as assertions about the intentions of the speaker, for instance, the question 'Can you hear me now?' can be translated as 'I would like to know whether you can hear me now', which is an assertion in its own right.
+The same explanation holds for commands, promises, etc. In fact, it would be impossible to explain communication involving these speech acts if they didn't involve an assertion that is communicated by the speaker, pace Austin (1962).